DMTF/Redfish-Tacklebox/README.md

 optional arguments:
   -h, --help            show this help message and exit --system SYSTEM, -s SYSTEM
-                        The ID of the system perform the operation --type {On,ForceOff,GracefulShutdown,GracefulRestart,ForceRestart,Nmi,ForceOn,PushPowerButton,PowerCycle}, -t {On,ForceOff,GracefulShutdown,GracefulRestart,ForceRestart,Nmi,ForceOn,PushPowerButton,PowerCycle}
+                        The ID of the system to reset --type {On,ForceOff,GracefulShutdown,GracefulRestart,ForceRestart,Nmi,ForceOn,PushPowerButton,PowerCycle}, -t {On,ForceOff,GracefulShutdown,GracefulRestart,ForceRestart,Nmi,ForceOn,PushPowerButton,PowerCycle}
   --info, -info         Indicates if reset information should be reported
 ```